VirtoCommerce/vc-platform/docs/developer-guide/extending-commerce/extending-using-events.md

 ```

 ## How to raise domain events
-In your domain entities, when a significant state change happens youвЂ™ll want to raise your domain events like this
+In your domain entities, when a significant state change happens youll want to raise your domain events like this
 ```
 var eventPublisher = _container.Resolve<IEventPublisher>();
 eventPublisher .Publish(new CustomDomainEvent()));